 We currently do not have any pre-determined dividend payout ratio.
 In order to return capital to our Shareholders in line with our growth when it is appropriate to do so, we intend to adopt a general dividend policy of declaring and paying dividends with reference to dividends declared and paid by global telecommunications tower infrastructure companies, our results of operations, cash flows, financial condition, operating and capital expenditure requirements, distributable profits as determined under PRC GAAP or IFRSs (whichever is lower) and other factors that our Directors may consider relevant.
-We also intend to adopt in such general dividend policy a dividend payout ratio of no less than 50% of our annual distributable net profit provided that the aforesaid factors are properly taken into consideration.
 We may declare and pay dividends by way of cash or by other means that we consider appropriate in the future.
 Distribution of dividends will be decided by our Board at their discretion and will be subject to Shareholders' approval.
 In addition, our dividend policy will also be subject to our Articles of Association, the PRC Company Law, any other applicable PRC law and regulations.
 In any event, we will pay dividends out of our profit after tax only after we have made the following allocations:

-• recovery of accumulated losses, if any;

-- allocation to the statutory common reserve fund an amount of no less than 10% of our profit after tax, as determined under PRC GAAP; and - allocation, if any, to a discretionary common reserve fund an amount approved by the shareholders in a shareholders' meeting.
+- recovery of accumulated losses, if any; - allocation to the statutory common reserve fund an amount of no less than 10% of our profit after tax, as determined under PRC GAAP; and - allocation, if any, to a discretionary common reserve fund an amount approved by the shareholders in a shareholders' meeting.

 The minimum allocation to the statutory common reserve fund is 10% of our profit after tax, as determined under PRC GAAP.
 When the statutory common reserve fund reaches and is maintained at or above 50% of our registered capital, no further allocation to this statutory common reserve fund will be required.
-In accordance with our Articles of Association, after completion of the Global Offering, dividends may be paid only out of distributable profits as determined under PRC GAAP or IFRSs, whichever is lower.
+In accordance with our Articles of Association, after completion of the [REDACTED], dividends may be paid only out of distributable profits as determined under PRC GAAP or IFRSs, whichever is lower.
 Any distributable profits that are not distributed in any given year will be retained and become available for distribution in subsequent years.
 There is, however, no assurance that we will be able to declare dividends of such an amount or any amount each year or in any year.